 Why do cats bring you dead animals?

 Picture the scene: you wake up, go downstairs, put the kettle on and open the door to let your lovable feline companion in.
 You look down and there is a dead mouse lying on the doormat.
 For many cat owners, this is a frequent sight that they never get used to.
-However, according to many cat behaviourists, this is actually your cat giving you a gift.
+However, according to many cat behaviourists, your cat bringing dead animals home is actually them giving you a gift.

-Why is my cat bringing home dead animals?
+Why does my cat bring me dead animals?

 There are experts who claim the dead (and sometimes live) animals that are brought into the home are actually trophies.
 Your cat is proud of catching the animal and wants to show off their skills.
 When you look at your cat’s behaviour, this theory could certainly be true as cats are generally independent, high maintenance animals so you can imagine them bringing home trophies in the form of rodents or birds to boast.

 In the wild, mothers bring their kittens dead animals to eat.
 As they start to get a bit older, the mother then brings home live prey so the kittens can learn how to hunt and kill.
 The kittens need this important lesson in order to be able to survive in the wild so your cat could actually be looking at you as their baby and trying to keep you well fed.
 So, even if it isn’t a sign of a gift, they are certainly trying to show you something.